How long does Timber Cladding last?

 Design tips for consistent colouring

-If consistent timber colouring is important for your project, it’s important to consider how the timber cladding will age over time.
+If consistent timber colouring is important for your project, it’s important to consider how your cladding will age over time.
 Areas that are exposed to UV rays or more sunlight throughout the day will discolour at a faster rate than areas that are covered.

-To ensure your timber cladding ages in sync, design so that all of the cladding is exposed to UV rays.
-If the project is intended to embrace the greying of the timber, this will ensure consistent colour across all of the cladding.
+To ensure your timber ages in sync, design so that all of the cladding is exposed to UV rays.
+If the project is intended to embrace the greying of the timber, this will ensure consistent colour across the whole project.
 Regular recoating with oil will achieve a more consistent appearance with this design technique too.

-Alternatively, you can achieve consistent colouring by designing timber cladding elements to be completely protected from UV rays.
-For example, using cladding for the underside of outdoor ceilings or walls that are covered by awnings.
+Alternatively, you can achieve consistent colouring by designing timber elements to be completely protected from UV rays.
+For example, using it for the underside of outdoor ceilings or walls that are covered by awnings.

 Designed by Christou and built by Cooper & Oxley, this project used timber products from Mortlock Timber to achieve a sophisticated building that harmonises with its environment.
 The building was designed with sustainability as one of its core elements and the timber cladding is an essential part of achieving that.

-Mortlock Timber’s Trendplank profile with pacific teak batten and board cladding was used because of its superior durability and striking aesthetics.
+Mortlock Timber’s Trendplank profile with pacific teak battens and cladding was used because of its superior durability and striking aesthetics.
 Our Classicplank blackbutt was also used to create an attractive timber decking that can cope with high traffic, sun and salt.

 Morlock Timber offers a wide range of premium timber features for every design.
 Speak to our timber experts about your next project.